-Do you feel stuck in your leadership, and spread too thin?
+Do you feel stuck in your leadership, or spread too thin?
+Are you in The Leadership Crazy Cycle?

 When Magnus was promoted to Vice President of his company, he basically didn’t know what to do from 8am to 5pm.